quincyliang/quincyliang.github.io/_posts/2019-04-13-how-to-manage-up.markdown

 - Support their success: work around their weakness.
 - Take the high road: your "personal brand" is riding on it.
 - Know their preference: adapt to them.
-- Don't be intiidated by a bully: stand tall, never cower!
+- Don't be intimidated by a bully: stand tall, never cower!
 - Be proactive: do your research before jumping ship.
 - The last suggestion: Resign from your job when your health is jeopardised.
 Life is more important than work.